 The Council for Aid to Education found that personal giving by alumni fell 8.5% in 2016 to approximately 24% of total giving [source pdf].
 Hidden within that number is the fact that the majority of those giving alumni would be considered major gift donors.

 Those major gifts can be augmented and bolstered with a little bit of attention paid to current students.

-We all know that retention is a big issue, and it seems most institutions decided to focus on recruitment instead of fixing the low-hanging fruit around keeping students.
+WWe all know that retention is a big issue, and it seems most institutions decided to focus on recruitment instead of fixing the low-hanging fruit around keeping students.
 As tuition has gone up and fear of debt has increased, admission numbers have declined.
-Isn’t it finally time to realize that current students are important?
+Isn’t it finally time to realize that current students are essential to future fundraising?

 I hear all the time from friends, clients, and random people how frustrating their relationship with their college or university was.
 They may have made great friendships, had exceptional instructors, and found remarkable social opportunities, but when it came to the institution’s soft product it was clear the administration just did not understand how to engage.
-I personally experienced this systemic mentality over the course of two years while earning my master’s degree.
+I personally experienced this systemic mentality for two years while earning my master’s degree.

 Current students turn into alumni.
-They may not be ready to make a major gift immediately out of school, but a personal touch and a great on-campus experience goes a long way to developing that later major gift with the added benefit of micro giving opportunities out of school.
+They may not be ready to make a major gift immediately out of school, but a personal touch and an excellent on-campus experience goes a long way to developing that later major gift with the added benefit of micro-giving opportunities out of school.
 Economies of scale won’t necessarily make up for those $500k and up major gifts, but as more students graduate, every little bit helps to complement those large donations and a well-supported young alum may be more willing to give a small monthly donation than one who had a lousy experience.

 This isn’t about digital engagement or edtech